Electricity, Magnetism, & Electromagnetism Tutorial

 Electricity and magnetism are very closely related.
 The study of both, and how they are connected, is called electromagnetism.
 This page is just a brief introduction to electromagnetism, and contains information you may find useful for Science Buddies projects.
 There are entire textbooks written about electromagnetism, though; this is just the beginning!

-A single, straight wire with current flowing through it creates a circular magnetic field configuration, as shown in Figure 16, below.
+A single, straight wire with current flowing through it creates a circular magnetic field configuration, as shown in Figure 15.

-To make an electromagnet even stronger, you can wrap the coil around a ferromagnetic core, as shown in Figure 18, below (refer back to the Magnetism tab to learn about ferromagnetic materials).
+To make an electromagnet even stronger, you can wrap the coil around a ferromagnetic core, as shown in Figure 17 (refer back to the Magnetism section to learn about ferromagnetic materials).
 That way, when the electromagnet turns on, it magnetizes the core.
 The magnetic fields of the coil and the core then add up, creating an even stronger electromagnet.

 An electric current is nothing more than moving electric charges.
 Anytime an electric charge moves, a magnetic field is created.
 You might wonder if moving magnets (or a changing magnetic field) would create an electric current or get electric charges to move.
 The answer is yes, it can.
 This aspect of electromagnetism is often used to create electricity in electric generators.
 You can learn more about the link between electromagnetism and generating electricity in some of the hands-on projects linked below.